SnowyMouse/invader/README.md

 Find and replace tag references.

 Options:
-  -c --class <f> <t>           Refactor all tags of a given class to another
-                               class.
-All tags in the destination class must exist.
-This can be specified multiple times but cannot be used with --recursive or -M move.
   -D --dry-run                 Do not actually make any changes.
 This is useful
                                for checking for errors before committing
                                anything, although filesystem errors may not be caught.
+  -g --group <f> <t>           Refactor all tags of a given group to another
+                               group.
+All tags in the destination group must exist.
+This can be specified multiple times but cannot be used with --recursive or -M move.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
   -M --mode <mode>             Specify what to do with the file if it exists.